mgreter/libsass/docs/api-compiler.md

 - Process the results

-The split between parse, compile and render is done because there are certain cases where we might want to omit certain phases.
-One example would be the init phase for a watcher to get all includes.
+The split between parse, compile and render is done because there are cases where we might want to omit certain phases.
+One example would be the init phase for a watcher to get all includes first.

 ### Sass Compiler API